fiolj/sparta/doc/web/Section_start.rst

    -package style args ....

-Invoke the :ref:`command-package` command with style and args.
+Invoke the :ref:`command-package` with style and args.
 The syntax is the same as if the command appeared at the top of the input script.
 For example "-package kokkos on gpus 2" or "-pk kokkos g 2" is the same as :ref:`package kokkos g 2<command-package>` in the input script.
 The possible styles and args are documented on the :ref:`command-package` doc page.
 This switch can be used multiple times.

 Along with the "-suffix" command-line switch, this is a convenient mechanism for invoking the KOKKOS accelerator package and its options